martinbudden/NRF24/README.md

 # NRF24 library

-Arduino library to control the NRF24L01+ transmitter.
+Arduino library to control the NRF24L01+ transceiver.

 Implements a minimal layer over the NRF24L01 SPI interface.